omarchouman/data-structures-and-algorithms/README.md

 ---
 ### QuickSort
 ---
-Quicksort is a divide and conquer algorithm; it follows the partitioning procedure.
+Quicksort is a divide-and-conquer algorithm; it follows the partitioning procedure.
 Imagine some students standing in a line, these students should be arranged (Sorted) by their height.
 So what options do we have here?

 ![Students in Line Image](images/students-in-line.jpg)

 We Got 2 Options:

-1. Teacher can go and find each student's place 1 by 1.
+1. The teacher can go and find each student's place 1 by 1.
 2. Students can arrange themselves.

 Now, which option is better?

-Clearly, it's option 2 right?
+Clearly, it's option 2, right?
 Why?

 Students arranging themselves would take less time than the teacher going for their places 1 by 1.
 That way, students can arrange themselves by asking the left and right-hand sides if the student is taller or shorter.